mintmehedi/GroundTasker/README.md

-We works on ground not in the air.
+We work on the ground, not in the air.